Changing Exhibitions

 Automotive Showplace

-The Automotive Showplace is a rotating exhibit space at the Detroit Historical Museum that features rare and unique vehicles from the Detroit Historical Society’s collection, presented by Warner Norcross + Judd.
-NOW OPEN in the Automotive...
+The Automotive Showplace is a changing exhibit space at the Detroit Historical Museum that features rare and unique vehicles from the Detroit Historical Society’s collection, presented by Warner Norcross + Judd.
+NOW OPEN through September 15,...

 Detroit’s Brewing Heritage